muhamm-ad/lazyssh/README.md

 ## What this is (and isn't) today

 v0 is intentionally small: multi-tab sessions, nothing saved between runs, password or key file only.
-That's not the ceiling — see [TODO.md](./TODO.md) for what's planned, roughly in priority order.
-Saved connection profiles are the top of that list.
+That's not the ceiling — see [TODO.md](./TODO.md) for what's planned.

 ## License